aditikilledar/SecurityScanAPI/README.md

 ## Overview

-This is my submission for the take-home challenge.

 The Security Scan API is a web service that allows users to query and retrieve information about security vulnerabilities, that are already stored in JSON files in the given repository.

 The API provides endpoints to filter and retrieve vulnerability data based on specific criteria, such as severity (the focus of this test).